Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 And then the nidoqueen is gone, the ball it’s trapped in rolling along the ground as Red runs toward his friend.

-Seto looks up at the blinding figure of the Thunder God as it floats over the city, beautiful and terrible.
-The raindrops that blow against his face are bitter as tears.
+Seto looks up, near the blinding figure of the Thunder God as it floats over the city, beautiful and terrible.
+The raindrops that blow against his face are bitter as tears as guilt suddenly surges through him again, dousing the moment of sudden hope and will.

-The guilt surges back through him, and he goes to sit beside his mother, hands covering his eyes as the the dark flood pours down his cheeks.
+He goes to sit beside his mother, hands covering his eyes as the dark flood pours down his cheeks.
 A distant part of him knows he should go and help Red with his friend, but for now, for just a few minutes, all the fight is gone from him, swallowed by a divine judgement that seems deaf to his whispered prayers for forgiveness.

 It’s been two years since Karen last faced a legendary pokemon’s Pressure, and anticipation is like a drug in her system as she flies toward the storm around Vermilion.
 Most people would probably be afraid of flying into a thunderstorm, let alone one created by a legendary.
 The key is to stay near buildings and fly below the tallest ones.